Effluent Management

 A Farm Dairy Premises Effluent Management Code of Practice (the Code) has been designed to ensure that dairy farm effluent is managed in a responsible manner which is unlikely to have a negative impact on the environment:

-Effluent Management Booklet (1Mb)
+Effluent Management Booklet (PDF 6Mb)

 • On-farm effluent designs